Vision Problems Treated by Your Optometrist

-At Westwood Optical Family Eye Care, our optometrists have been proudly serving the surrounding areas since 1984.
+At Westwood Optical Family Eye Care, our optometrist in Winnipeg has been proudly serving the surrounding areas since 1984.
 Our office has grown from a small, one-optometrist team to one of the area's largest full-service family eye care clinics.
-As part of our wide range of services, we offer treatment and management of a number of common eye conditions.
+As part of our wide range of services, we offer treatment and management of a number of common eye conditions in our office.

 Astigmatism